 I found wonderful Warners Bras: Style 02079 and Style 2085 at Kohl's with the help of a dear friend who specializes in bra fittings.

 After my second diagnosis and mastectomy in January 2013, I went back to Medical West for Prosthesis care.
 Prior to surgery I purchased a soft cotton sleeping bra that hooks in the front along with a non-weighted simple prothesis stuffed with what felt like pillow stuffing.
 I alternated wearing my surgical bra from surgery with this cotton bra and prosthesis until my drain was removed.
 Medical West also has cotton pouches that velcro under your bra strap and holds the surgical drain.
 This was so much more comfortable than having the plastic drain against my skin.
 After two weeks, I could feel the imbalance between my natural left breast and my right side.
 It was time to get a 'real' prosthesis.
 I took my own bras to Medical West and was professionally fitted for a full prosthesis and a light prosthesis.
 My bras offered full breast coverage and a nice wide band under the arms for support so I was able to continue using these bras with my new prosthesis.
 Each prosthesis came with a protective covering which is removable for hand washing.
 Listen to your body as to the proper prosthesis weight you need.
 Once you have a full (heavier) and light prosthesis, gradually work up to wearing the heavier one.
 Start by wearing it for a few hours and then take it off.
 Our bodies are readjusting to a new 'normal'...be gentle and listen.

 Acupuncture and Chinese Herbs

 (located just East of 170 on Olive in the Nobu's Rest. stripmall)

-instructor at Jane's House of Well-Being
+Jane's House of Well-Being

 DVD available: Gentle Yoga for Recovery & Beyond